 - Add mid-roll ads, but don’t overdo it.

-2. Sell Merchandise and earn more on YouTube
+2. Sell Merchandise through YouTube

 It seems like every YouTuber and their dog has merch.
 And this is no accident, with the emergence of affordable custom merchandising sites like Teespring, it’s never been easier to create and sell a T-Shirt.